contensis/docs-management-dotnet/security/groups/add-users-to-a-group.md

 ## Add user from group

-Adds a user to a group using a group instance.
+Adds a user to a group using a group and user instance.

 ### Syntax